Category Archives: Quentin Tarantino

 We are introduced to Major Marquis Warren (Samuel L. Jackson) and John “The Hangman” (Kurt Russell) early on, as Marquis hitches a ride on John’s stagecoach.

-The group then picks up the new Red Rock sheriff, Chris Mannix, who is headed there to accept his new position.
-Everyone is in a panic to reach safety before a vicious blizzard hits and the group comes to a shelter where they meet the other films principals, Joe Gage (Michael Madsen), Oswaldo (Tim Roth), Marco the Mexican (Demian Bichir), and General Sandy Smithers (Bruce Dern).
-These eight make up “The Hateful Eight” in the title.
+Everyone is in a panic to reach safety before a vicious blizzard hits and the group comes to a shelter where they meet the other film principals, Joe Gage (Michael Madsen), Oswaldo (Tim Roth), Marco the Mexican (Demian Bichir), and General Sandy Smithers (Bruce Dern).

 I found the setting tremendously effective as the howling wind, the driving snow through the windows, mixed with the glowing warmth of the lighting and the hot, steaming, soothing stew that they ate, and the hot coffee, which is ingeniously featured throughout the film.
-These hot and cold elements contrasted so well.

 The characters bristle with authenticity and engagement and each one is interested in his or her own right- even the secondary characters.

-My personal favorites are John “The Hangman”, Daisy, Marquis, and Sandy Smithers.
+My favorites are John “The Hangman”, Daisy, Marquis, and Sandy Smithers.
 John is probably the most likable character of the bunch and Kurt Russell (almost unrecognizable under the thick beard), gives the character charm and wit.

-As the story unfolds, each character is mysterious and their motives unclear, which makes the film fun.
+As the story unfolds, each character is mysterious, and their motives unclear, which makes the film fun.
 Are some in secret cahoots with others?
 When someone poisons the coffee, a whodunit erupts.
-This is the beauty of the film- the motivations of the characters slowly come into play and a slow reveal occurs.

-I like how Tarantino features interracial an relationship (black inn owner Minnie and her white husband).
+I like how Tarantino features an interracial relationship (black inn owner Minnie and her white husband).

-Favorite scenes include the vomiting blood sequence and the extremely brutal scene of the severing of the arm of a character.
+Favorite scenes include the vomiting blood sequence and the brutal scene of the severing of the arm of a character.
 There is also the scene of Marquis dragging a victimized, naked soldier through the snow that is intense and shocking, involving brutal sodomy.

-As with all of Tarantino films, the characters are cartoonish and not to be taken completely seriously and the violence will undoubtedly offend some, but that is the beauty of his films.
-A masterful work by a masterful modern director.
+As with all of Tarantino’s films, the characters are cartoonish and not to be taken completely seriously and the violence will undoubtedly offend some, but that is the beauty of his films.

 Pulp Fiction-1994